Catholic priest and Indigenous activist shot dead in Mexico – DW – 10/21/2024

 Catholic priest and Indigenous activist shot dead in MexicoOctober 21, 2024

-Two gunmen in southern Mexico on have shot dead a Catholic Priest, who was also an activist for Indigenous peoples and farm laborers, amid a surge in violence in the region.
+Two gunmen in southern Mexico on have shot dead a Catholic Priest, who was also an activist for Indigenous peoples and farm laborers, amid a surge in violence in the southern Chiapas region.

 Marcelo Perez was killed in the city of San Cristobal de las Casas, in the state of Chiapas, as he was returning to his home church after officiating a mass.

-According to state prosecutors, the religious leader was shot by two men on a motorcycle when he was in his car.
+According to state prosecutors, the religious leader was shot in his car by two men on a motorcycle.

 Who was Marcelo Perez?